-This number of significant jury awards leads me to believe that Oklahoma juries may not be awarding significant damages in soft tissue injury cases or other cases where the harm may be less significant, but they will often give fair compensation to the people that really do need it the most: people who lives have been forever changed due to the negligence of someone else.
+This number of significant jury awards leads me to believe that Oklahoma juries might not award significant damages in soft tissue injury cases or other cases where the harm may be less significant, but they will often give fair compensation to the people that really need it the most: people whose lives have been forever changed because of the negligence of someone else.

 The following is a sampling of recent jury verdicts from Oklahoma: